-Grab a FREE Arkansas month-to-month residential lease agreement sample and read further about required lease disclosures in Arkansas, state laws on raising rent, and how much notice is needed to terminate month-to-month leases in Arkansas.
+Grab our free sample or generate an official Arkansas month-to-month rental agreement for residential use.
+Read further about required disclosures in Arkansas, optional addendums for things like pets, and how much notice is needed to terminate month-to-month leases in Arkansas.

 Click here to view/download the direct PDF file.

 What is a Arkansas Month-to-Month Lease?

 With a standard lease, there is typically a lease term in which both the landlord and his or her lessee are bound.
 These have a good level of stability, but for those with the need for more temporary housing, they can be restrictive because breaking a lease comes with penalties.
 Instead, a month-to-month lease is an at-will agreement has a single month as its term.
 This opens up possibilities for tenants that don’t want a fixed-term lease or landlords that are only looking to rent for a preset period.